(Registered Social Worker), Associate

-Lara Ellison RSW, MSW (candidate) has been working in the various mental health settings since 2006.
+Lara Ellison (RSW) has been working in the various mental health settings since 2006.
 Starting her work at Peak House, a youth residential alcohol and drug treatment centre and in many mental health settings in the downtown Eastside, Lara has worked with many youth and adults navigating their relationships to various problems in their lives.

 Lara also has experience working as a Doula, supporting families through their birth experiences, with a focus on renegotiating the narratives that accompany new families experiences with pregnancy, birth and post birth identities.